Adasiii/Tetris-JAX/README.md

 ## Training

-To train the DQN model, run the following command:
+To train the model, run the following command:
 ```bash
 python train.py
 ```